muhme/joomla-branches-tester/README.md

 ```
 docker exec -it jbt_pg bash -c "PGPASSWORD=root psql -h fd00::4 -U root -d postgres"
 ```
+:point_right: IPv6 networking is limited to within Docker.
-:point_right: The `host.docker.internal` feature generally defaults to IPv4, and there is no built-in IPv6 equivalent.
+              The `host.docker.internal` feature generally defaults to IPv4, and there is no built-in IPv6 equivalent.
               As `scripts/cypress local` works with `host.docker.internal`,
-              the database custom commands from the Cypress local running GUI use the IPv4 address to access the database.
+              the database custom commands executed by a local running Cypress GUI use the IPv4 address to access the database.

 ### Cleaning Up

-If you want to get rid of all these Docker containers and the 2 GB in the `branch_*` directories, you can do so:
+If you want to get rid of all the Docker containers and free up to 2 GB of disc space from the `branch_*` and other directories, you can do so by running:
 ```
 scripts/clean
 ```